Time for Tapas

 I used the small Petromax cast-iron skillet to cook the prawns, initially placing the empty skillet on the direct area of the BBQ.
 Once it had heated through I moved the skillet to the indirect area and added the oil.
-Once it started spitting, the garlic and chilli flakes were added before adding the prawns and lemon juice.
+As the oil started spitting, the garlic and chilli flakes were added before then adding the prawns and lemon juice.

 Once cooked I sprinkled a little paprika and parsley over the prawns before serving in the Petromax skillet.